arindam-sharma/embeddings-viz/README.md

   - Command-line Python API
   - Streamlit web app with dark mode
   - Dash web app with live controls
+- **Flexible Configuration**: 🆕 Automatically detects and adapts to your metadata structure
+  - Auto-detection of categorical, text, and numeric fields
+  - Smart defaults for grouping and hover text
+  - Dynamic field selection in web interfaces
 - **Group Analysis**: Automatic clustering and group-based coloring
-- **Metadata Support**: Rich hover information with claim text and custom metadata
+- **Metadata Support**: Rich hover information with any text field
 - **Density Clustering**: DBSCAN-based density analysis with auto-tuning
 - **Export Options**: Save visualizations as interactive HTML files
 - **TSV Export**: Export vectors and metadata to TSV files for further analysis